absqueued/eslint-plugin-ts-ignore-comments/README.md

         "@absqueued/ts-ignore-comments"
     ],
     "rules": {
-        "@absqueued/ts-ignore-comments/comment": "error" // or "warn"
+        "@absqueued/ts-ignore-comments/comments": "error", // or "warn"
     }
 }
 ```

 ## Supported Rules
-* **`comment`**: Enforces the use of `// @ts-ignore` comments in TypeScript files.
+* **`comments`**: Enforces the use of `// @ts-ignore` comments in TypeScript files.
 This rule can help in identifying places where `@ts-ignore` is used, potentially highlighting areas of the code that may need closer inspection or refactoring.

 ## Licensing
 The code in this project is licensed under the MIT license.
 See the LICENSE file for more information.